suse-edge/edge-image-builder/docs/design/pkg-resolution.md

 1. Validating that each provided package has a GPG signature or comes from a GPG signed RPM repository
 1. Resolving and downloading the dependencies for each specified package
 1. Creating a RPM repository that consists of the specified packages and their dependencies
-1. Configure the usage of this repositry for package installation during the **combustion** phase of the EIB image boot
+1. Configuring the usage of this repositry for package installation during the **combustion** phase of the EIB image boot

 ### RPM resolution process
 ![image](../images/rpm-resolver-architecture.png)

 EIB mainly utilizes Podman's functionality to setup the environment needed for the **RPM resolution** process.
-In order to communicate with Podman, EIB first creates a [listening service](https://docs.podman.io/en/latest/markdown/podman-system-service.1.html) that will faciliate the communication between EIB and Podman.
-From here onwards, asume that any Podman related operation that EIB does goes through the **listening service** first.
+In order to communicate with Podman, EIB first creates a [listening service](https://docs.podman.io/en/latest/markdown/podman-system-service.1.html) that will facilitate the communication between its own container and Podman.
+From here onwards, assume that any Podman related operation that EIB does goes through the **listening service** first.

 Once EIB establishes communication with Podman, it parses the user configured ISO/RAW file and converts it to a Podman importable **virtual disk tarball**.
 This tarball is [imported](https://docs.podman.io/en/stable/markdown/podman-import.1.html) as an image in Podman.